sonatype/grafeas-service/README.md

 ## TODO

 * Browse operations take a `filter` but its not defined afaict what that is, and ref-impl doesn't even look at it
+* Why is Swagger generating a "default" section?

 ## References